Social | Talent creativity

 Leadership training

 As the Group pushes forward with leadership development by region and country, we have also been developing the "Bridgestone NEXT100", a program to develop the next-generation of management leaders.
-This program nominates approximately 100 individuals globally each year (30 in Japan, 30 in the Americas, 20 in Europe, 20 in Asia / divided into three levels of Next, Advancing, and Developing Executive) to take part in this program and the individuals participate in a town hall meeting with the Global CEO, Executive Vice President, and respective overseas Group Presidents.
-They also attend various management / executive meetings as well as overseas business-school training programs.
-Over 220 individuals have participated in this "Bridgestone NEXT100" program so far.
-Two participants from Next Executive were promoted to Vice President and Senior Officer in 2024.
-In 2025, another participant was promoted to Vice President and Senior Officer, and another was appointed as Executive Vice President and Representative Executive Officer of the Company.
+This program nominates approximately 100 individuals globally each year (30 from Japan, 30 from the Americas, 20 from Europe, 20 from Asia, divided into three levels of Next, Advancing, and Developing Executive) to take part in this program and the individuals participate in a town hall meeting with global / regional management leaders, and various management / executive meetings.
+Five individuals have been appointed to the position of Vice President and Senior Officer or higher so far.

 Activities for promoting culture change and enhancing engagement as a foundation